Golden Gate University offers degree and certificate programs at three teaching centers and online.

 3 Unit(s)

-Surveys macroeconomics and microeconomics, domestic and international economic policies and major issues in business economics; emphasis on the application of economic analysis to current economic issues.
-Prerequisite: MATH 20.
+Surveys macroeconomics and microeconomics, domestic and international economic policies and major issues in business economics; emphasizes the application of economic analysis to current economic issues.
+Students will analyze the management processes associated with resource acquisition and allocation; theories of demand, production, cost and pricing with emphasis on applications and the forecasting of business and financial conditions.
+Quantitative methods are stressed.

 3 Unit(s)